Comment on page

 Drones and rovers have the capability to enhance our cities and rural areas in the same way that autonomous cars and mobile technologies do.
 We want to bring the latest innovations in these areas to the small autonomous vehicles of the future.
 They need the same high reliability, security and functional safety that make it possible to occupy the same spaces, roads and sky, as we humans do.

 With the HoverGames challenges we can introduce this technology to you, and share our findings as we learn together how the technology could be used in new ways.
 We want to invite everyone who is interested to use the newest technology on the market and take advantage of the many possibilities the tech provides.

 Many drone challenges today are human operated races, and while they are lots of fun, they are about operating a drone, not controlling or programming a robot.
 HoverGames will encourage participants to write code that enhances or activates new features in their vehicles, in addition to fun racing challenges.
 Ongoing coding challenges of all levels will be presented, and the resulting code is shared and published as open-source.
 The PX4 community Slack, Discuss forum, GitHub and the GitBook platforms give participants the ability to communicate and support each other as well as get support from NXP Industrial and Automotive and from external partners.

-The result of solving a set of ongoing coding enablement challenges, be it for enabling new hardware or new features, is to use the sum of all these new capabilities to take on complex action challenges where participants design and adapt their vehicles to tackle a real societal problem.
+The result of solving a set of ongoing coding enablement challenges, be it for enabling new hardware components or new software features, is to use the sum of all these new capabilities to take on complex action challenges where participants design and adapt their vehicles to tackle a real societal problem.
 Each one is different and can range from cleaning up the beach, mapping a dangerous gas emission, or locating and tracking migration patterns of an endangered animal species.

 To achieve these goals, we will have a series of developer and hacker challenges.